hackingguy/Bug-Hunting-Colab/README.md

 # Bug-Bounty-Colab

-**Currently Not Working Google Blocking NGROK Requests, Soon Gonna Update**
+**Currently Not Working Google Blocking NGROK Requests, Soon Gonna Update - till then use [Colab-SSH](https://github.com/WassimBenzarti/colab-ssh)**

 **You Don't Have A VPS For Hunting Bug Bounties, No Issues Use This Script and Make A Proper Bug Hunting Environment Under 10 Minutes**
 <br>